 On July 4th, 2011 the IOC Executive Board decided to include sport climbing on the short-list (with seven other sports) as a possible new event for the 2020 Olympic Games.
 This was the start of a new millennium for Climbing.

 Thanks to the shortlist for the 2020 Olympic Games, the IFSC benefited from a major worldwide exposure and gains international support

-Sport Climbing is chosen by the IOC as part of the Sports Lab showcasing new sports at the Youth Olympic Games in Nanjing, China.
+Sport Climbing was chosen by the IOC as part of the Sports Lab showcasing new sports at the Youth Olympic Games in Nanjing, China.